 The Reverse Split would become effective at the time of filing of the Reverse Split Amendment with the office of the Secretary of State of the State of Delaware.
 At the effective time of the Reverse Split Amendment, issued and outstanding shares of common stock and any shares of common stock held in treasury, in each case, immediately prior thereto will be reclassified and combined, automatically and without any action on the part of our stockholders, into new shares of common stock in accordance with the Final Split Ratio set forth in this Proposal 3.
-If the Reverse Split Amendment is not approved by our stockholders, the Reverse Split will not occur.
-Even if the Reverse Split Amendment is approved by our stockholders, our Board, in its sole discretion, may determine to abandon the Reverse Split Amendment, in which case the Reverse Split will not occur.
+If the Reverse Split Amendment is not approved by our stockholders, the Reverse Split Amendment is approved by our stockholders, our Board, in its sole discretion, may determine to abandon the Reverse Split Amendment, in which case the Reverse Split will not occur.